captainzero93/firefox_saved_password_backup/README.md

-# Firefox Saved Password Backup / Decrypt / (firepass48)
+# Firefox Saved Password Backup / Decrypt (firepass48)

-**IMPORTANT LEGAL NOTICE: This tool is for testing and educational purposes only.
+**IMPORTANT LEGAL NOTICE:** This tool is for testing and educational purposes only.
 The author takes no responsibility for its use.
-Use at your own risk.**
+Use at your own risk.

 ## Overview

 This tool is designed to find and decrypt passwords saved in Firefox browsers.
-It utilizes the Network Security Services (NSS) library, specifically `nss3.dll`, to initialize cryptographic functions and decrypt data.
-Targets the included .net version bundled with windows 11 ( .NET Framework 4.8).
+It utilizes the Network Security Services (NSS) library, specifically nss3.dll, to initialize cryptographic functions and decrypt data.
+It targets the included .NET version bundled with Windows 11 (.NET Framework 4.8).

 ## Features

-The `NSSHelper` class provides methods to:
+- **NSSHelper class:**
   - Initialize the NSS library
   - Decrypt data using NSS functions

-The `GetFirefoxPasswords` method:
+- **GetFirefoxPasswords method:**
-- Reads the `logins.json` file from a Firefox profile
+  - Reads the logins.json file from a Firefox profile
   - Initializes the NSS library
   - Deserializes the JSON data
   - Iterates through the logins, decrypting usernames and passwords
-- Stores the decrypted data in `PasswordEntry` objects
+  - Stores the decrypted data in PasswordEntry objects

-The `Main` method:
+- **Main method:**
   - Locates Firefox profiles on the system
-- Calls `GetFirefoxPasswords` for each profile
+  - Calls GetFirefoxPasswords for each profile
   - Prints out the decrypted URLs, usernames, and passwords

 ## Usage